barkinbuyukcakir/StagingInterface/README.md

 # StagingInterface
-The interface for staging with ViT results.
+The interface for ViT Staging results.

 ## Setup